 How to replace the file extensions of several files

 It may be necessary to rename several file extensions to allow compatibility with another program.
-A good example where this could be used is renaming an ASP (Active Server Pages) file to an HTML (hypertext markup language) file.
+An example where this could be used is renaming an ASP (Active Server Pages) file to an HTML (HyperText Markup Language) file.

-It is important to realize that you cannot rename a file extension and change the type of a file.
+It is important to realize that renaming a file extension does not change the file type.
 For example, you cannot rename a file with a ".txt" extension to a ".jpg" and make it an image.
-To change the file type, you need to convert the file.
+To change the file type, you must convert the file.
 With an ".exe" file and other file extensions, you may need to use a program to create the file.

 Renaming in MS-DOS and the Windows command line

-To rename file extensions from the Windows command line, open the command prompt and follow the following steps.
+To rename file extensions from the Windows command line, open the command prompt and follow these steps.

-Use the following command at the MS-DOS or Windows command line or within a batch file.
+Use the following command at the MS-DOS or Windows command line or in a batch file.

 xcopy *.shn *.wav

-Using a wildcard lets you rename all files with .shn to a .wav, while keeping the original files and extensions.
+Using a wildcard lets you rename all files in the current directory with .shn to a .wav, while keeping the original files and extensions.

 Rename and replace files with a file extension

-To rename the extensions without keeping the original file, you can also use a command similar to the following example.
+To rename the extensions without keeping the original file, use the rename command to rename files in the current directory.

 rename *.shn *.wav